The Last House on the Left (2009 film): Writing

-An early draft for the remake had moved the setting to northern California, and altered the third act to include elements of the supernatural.
-When that script was rejected, Carl Ellsworth was brought in to touch up the script written by Adam Alleca.
+An early draft written by Adam Alleca had moved the setting to California, and altered the third act to include elements of the supernatural.
+When that script was rejected, Carl Ellsworth was brought in to touch up the script by Alleca.
 Ellsworth had previously worked with Craven on Red Eye (2005), but had never seen the original film.
-After reading the script and watching the 1972 film, the latter he found difficult to watch due to its extreme nature, Ellsworth decided that the first thing they needed to do was to establish someone whose survival the audience would want to root for.
-The writer wanted to know how the "typical family" would react to such a heinous act being perpetrated on their daughter, and what they were truly capable of.
-Craven points out that most of the early script problems were based around deciding what elements to include.
-They were never sure how much of the Krug family needed to be seen, what elements from the original film should be included, or even if Mari should live or die.
+After reading the script and watching the 1972 film, the latter he found difficult to watch due to its extreme nature, Ellsworth decided that the first thing that needed to be done was to establish someone whose survival the audience would want to root for.
+Ellsworth wanted to know how the "typical family" would react to such a heinous act being perpetrated on their daughter, and what they were truly capable of.
+According to Craven, most of the early script problems were based around deciding what elements to include, such as uncertainty with how much of the fugitive family needed to be seen or if Mari should live or die.

 One of the changes that Ellsworth made was keeping Mari alive, as the character is found dead in the original film.
-The writer believes keeping Mari alive when her parents find her adds to the suspense, because there is now a "ticking clock" for the parents to get their daughter to the hospital.
+Ellsworth believes keeping Mari alive when her parents find her adds to the suspense, because there is now a "ticking clock" for the parents to get their daughter to hospital.
 Another change to the character was making her a swimmer.
-Director Iliadis wanted to give Mari a "big character trait" that could be used as a coping mechanism for the character, as well as become an important component to her escaping Krug.
+Iliadis wanted to give Mari a "big character trait" that could be used as a coping mechanism for the character, as well as become an important component to her escaping Krug and his family.
 As Iliadis explains, "Well the idea was to find something where she channels all her energy and that was a big character trait because her brother is dead.
 It's like she's carrying him on her back.
 She needs to perform for two people now.
 She has to compensate for him so all her energy is in the water.
 The only area where she feels slightly free is when she's in the water swimming like crazy, so it's interesting having that as a character trait, and then having that as a key element for her trying to escape."